DjayselPessoa/projetoPFN/README.md

 v0.5 update -> 10/09/2021:
 - Fixed the lack of treatment in an entry that caused the end of the process and in loss of score.
 - removed dead code
+- Changed the position of most of the displayed text

 V0.4 update -> 09/09/2021:
 - Solved an issue with subdirectories and folders!
 Now the process starts in the Inicio.py getting the Path by: import os -> pegarDirRaiz = str(os.getcwd())